ucsd-cse231-s22/chocopy-wasm-compiler-A/designs/error-reporting-design.md

 ### Runtime errors
 We report runtime errors by calling checking functions, such as `assert_not_none`, in WASM.
 These checking functions are added in in `lower.ts`.
 All checking functions, import objects, and wasm imports are managed inside `errors.ts`.

-To report locations and get the locations needed for reporting source code, we pass in the location information from WASM as a list of `wasmint` arguments.
-These location arguments are moved from `AST` `Annotation`s to `IR` `wasmint`s in `lower.ts`.
-Right now we are using 7 location arguments.
-We might be able to reduce it by registering the errors in some dictionary and retrive them during actual error.
+For each place in `IR` that can produce an runtime error, we create a new `RuntimeError` instance and register it in an `RuntimeErrorRegistry`.
+The registered error will contain the location and source information.
+After registering the error, an integer key will be produced and put in WASM code as a `wasmint`.
+If the registered error need to be thrown during runtime, the key can be used to retrieve the error from the registery.

+We create the error messages lazily to reduce memory overhead.
+The reference of source is stored when the error is created and registered.
+We only `prepare()` the error with the error messages right before throwing the error.

-To get the source code during runtime, we added a src field to `importedObjects`, so that our checking functions can access the source code.
-However, it gets replaced every time a new program is being compiled.
-As a result, source isn't properly reported if it is not in the last compiled source.
-For example, when running code in REPL, if a runtime error happens in code that belongs to a previous REPL block or the main editor, source code does not get properly reported.
+To get the source code into the `RuntimeError`s, we added a src field to `importedObjects` which gets a reference of the source code each time a new source is being compiled and ran.

 We made the decision to add error checking functions to IR in `lower.ts` instead of handling them in `compile.ts` since it looks cleaner in `lower.ts`.
 We can't think of any senario that only handling code in `lower.ts` breaks the correctness of the compiler.
 As a result, `assert_not_none` error for AST `lookup` (or IR `load`) is moved from `compile.ts` to `lower.ts`.